-East Asia is facing a health emergency and drastic actions are taken to prevent the spread of Covid-19 or Coronavirus after being detected in the central Chinese city of Wuhan in December.
+What started as a health emergency in East Asia, Covid-19 is now been classified as a global health emergency as a pandemic.
+Drastic actions are taken worldwide to prevent the spread of Covid-19 or Coronavirus after being detected in the central Chinese city of Wuhan in December.
 Business establishments are increasingly adopting remote working options for employees, where most of these organizations are still figuring out how to efficiently handle their business remotely.

 Seamless integration of different departments in the organization can avoid business interruptions and maintain a steady workflow while your employees work remotely.
 Sometimes it takes a disaster for organizations to realize that remote working works and employees can be productive and engaged when working from home.

 “Business resilience is becoming a strategic driver for remote working ecosystems”.